pal772/Visit-Bristol/README.md

 - __Social Media Links__

+    - All 3 pages have the same footer.
-    - In the footer, I have included links to social medias.
+    - All 3 have included links to social medias.

      <img src="assets/readme-images/footer.png" alt="Screenshot of one of image gallery" width="50%">